thornewman/snmptastic/README.md

 INTRODUCTION
 ************************************************************************************

-snmptastic is a production environment systems administration daemon service for tracking network device configurations and logging and reporting configuration changes.
+snmptastic is a production environment systems administration service for tracking network device configurations and logging and reporting configuration changes.